Medical Device and Drug Disposal

-The public dropped off a record 456 tons of medications at 5,300 collection sites.
-That marked a six-ton increase from the previous drug-disposal event earlier in 2017.
+The public dropped off nearly 442 tons of medications at 6,174 collection sites.

 If a patient has questions regarding the safe disposal of a medication or device, they should contact their pharmacist.
 Local health departments can also assist with instructions for disposal or the retrieval of sharps disposal containers.
 The local waste management service may be able to answer questions about whether certain drugs or devices can be disposed of in a person’s household trash.

-Most medicines, including prescription and over-the-counter drugs, pills, liquids, creams, etc., can be thrown into the household trash, unless otherwise instructed on the label.
-To properly throw away used or expired medications in the kitchen or bathroom garbage cans, there are a few steps people should take:
+Most medicines, including prescription and over-the-counter drugs, pills, liquids, creams, etc., can be thrown into the household trash, unless otherwise specified on the label.
+To properly throw away used or expired medications, there are a few steps people should take:

-Inhalers and other aerosol products can pose an environmental concern if they are punctured or thrown into a fire or incinerator during disposal.
+Inhalers and other aerosol products can be dangerous if they are punctured or thrown into a fire or incinerator during disposal.